 “Does chronic depression, or what’s now termed “persistent depressive disorder” mean that you’re in a bad mood all the time?”

 To be diagnosed with this as an adult, your sadness or low mood must last at least two years.
 So it might feel as if your bad mood is here to stay.
-You can’t get enough rest, that you tend to look at the negative even though you want to think more positively.
-You may take things too personally, that you feel victimized or like there’s a target on your back and life is unfair.
+You may rarely feel rested, and you tend to view things negatively.
+You may take things too personally, feel victimized or as if there’s a target on your back.

 I often say about PDD: “It sometimes isn’t until the lights come back on full force that you realize how they’ve slowing been fading, and you’ve been straining and squinting to see for years.
 It can happen that slowly.”

-If you’re depressed, you can’t stand to be told they need to snap out of it — and deservedly so.
+If you’re depressed, you can’t stand to be told to “snap out of it.”
 An adjustment disorder is depression or ongoing sadness after something very painful has occurred, such as a divorce or an accident.
-It’s normal in many circumstances.
-And it doesn’t mean you’re not resilient.
+It’s normal in many circumstances and it doesn’t mean you’re not resilient.
 It’s simply that you’ve met your emotional match and something has overwhelmed your skill set temporarily.

 “Does postpartum depression happen only right after the birth of a child?”

-No. It can happen then, but it can also emerge weeks to months after childbirth.
-And it can happen when a second or third child is born, although everything was fine after the birth of the first child.
-A doctor or therapist needs to promptly help identify it, for the sake of the mom, of course, but also for the baby.
+No. It can happen then, but it can also emerge weeks to months after childbirth and it can happen when a second or third child is born even if everything was fine after a prior birth.
+A doctor or therapist needs to promptly identify it, for the sake of the mom, of course, but also for the baby.
 It can be mild but also much more severe, where a mom has lots of trouble attaching to or even caring about her baby.
-A spouse’s understanding and support is also vital, so that shame doesn’t become part of the picture.
-And it happens to more moms than you might imagine, up to one in seven.
+A spouse’s understanding and support is also vital so that shame doesn’t become part of the picture.
+Postpartum depression happens to more moms than you might imagine, up to one in seven.

 Even doctors can discount or minimize its severity.
-An infant feeling attached to, protected by and nurtured by the mother is vital for their own sense of safety and well-being.
+This can have disastrous effects, because an infant feeling attached to, protected by, and nurtured by the mother is vital for their own sense of safety and well-being.